July 10, 2020

 State lawmakers created the community solar garden program in 2013 to give ratepayers who don’t have access to solar energy on their own properties a chance to participate.
 Lawmakers wanted to make Minnesota attractive to solar development and create new jobs.
 Ninety-eight percent of Minnesota's solar capacity has been installed since 2013 when this bill was passed and the number of jobs in solar energy has doubled.
 Community solar gardens are built by independent developers, who build small solar installations that residents or businesses subscribe to.
 The subscribers then get credits on their utility bills for the power the solar garden produces.

 Today, Minnesota is the national leader in community solar garden capacity.
-Operated by Xcel Energy, the program has680 MW installed across their territory, which is more than double the closest competitor’s capacity.
+Operated by Xcel Energy, the program has 705 MW installed across their territory, which is more than double the closest competitor’s capacity.
 A further 349 MW are in the application process to boost Minnesota’s numbers even higher in the coming years.
-Falling solar panel prices and stable solar pricing contribute greatly to the success of the program which serves about 19,000 Minnesota residents.
+Falling solar panel prices and stable solar pricing contribute greatly to the success of the program which serves about 12,000 Minnesota subscribers.